Hamilton accountant jailed after $740k IRD fraud; majority spent on gambling, lifestyle

 A Hamilton woman has not only lost her ability to practise as a chartered accountant but will spend the next 3 year behind bars after stealing $740,000 from the Inland Revenue Department over 7 years.

-Megan Nyree Findlay benefited personally by more than $400,000 which she frittered away her ill-gotten gains on gambling, shopping, holidays and other "lifestyle" activities.
+Megan Nyree Findlay benefited personally by almost $467,000 which she frittered away her ill-gotten gains on gambling, shopping, holidays and other "lifestyle" activities.

 Unbeknownst to the company directors, who were members of her own family, the remaining $274,229.55 was used to lessen the GST and income tax bill of the family's company.
 Not that they knew about it as Findlay was in charge of all the finances including filing GST and income tax returns.